alexandertrefz/essence/packages/client/README.md

 `raw` holds every export under the name its author wrote and marshals nothing.
-Values there are Essence's own: an Integer is a tagged object holding a `bigint`, and the Symbol it is tagged with is minted when the bundle is evaluated, so the constructors come out of that bundle too, on `bridge`.
+Values there are Essence's own: an Integer is a tagged object holding a `number` while its value is one a double carries exactly and a `bigint` beyond that, and the Symbol it is tagged with is minted when the bundle is evaluated, so the constructors come out of that bundle too, on `bridge`.
+Those constructors take the same numbers the marshalled door does and refuse the same ones — `$bridge_integer(1.5)` and `$bridge_integer(2 ** 53)` throw rather than tag a value that is not an Integer.
+The marshalled door does not show that split — `toJS` answers a `bigint` for every Integer, so that an export's Type does not change the day a value crosses 2^53.
 `marshaller` is the same boundary `exports` was built through, bound to it.

 ```js